🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 Buying low and selling high is not a foolproof way to match or beat the market’s performance.
 It’s easy to make mistakes and lose money when attempting to time the market unless, of course, you possess a crystal ball or psychic abilities.

-There are, however, other ways to invest successfully without trying to get market timing right.
+There are, however, other ways to invest without trying to time the market.
 Take dollar-cost averaging, for example.
 This strategy involves staying invested in the market continuously through its changing cycles.
 Instead of trying to time when to buy or sell, investors continue making new investments.
-Over time, the highs and lows in stock pricing average out.
+Over time, the highs and lows in stock pricing tend to average out.

 A dividend reinvestment plan (DRIP) is another option.
 Investors who own dividend-paying stocks may have the opportunity to enroll in a DRIP.
 Instead of receiving dividend payouts as cash, they’re reinvesting into additional shares of the same stock.
 Similar to dollar-cost averaging, this approach could make it easier to ride out the ups and downs of the market over time and eliminate the stress of deciding when to buy or sell.